 Role Privileges

 HEROS role name UNIX group Basic ID number

-HEROS.RestrictedUser Role for a user with minimum rights on the operating system.
+HEROS.RestrictedUser Role for a user with minimum right s on the operating syste m.

 HEROS.MountShares mnt 3 32

 HEROS.Printer ■ lp 9

-HEROS.NormalUser Role for a normal user with limited rights on the operating system.
+HEROS.NormalUser Role for a normal user with limited rights on the operating s system.

-This role grants the rights of the RestrictedUser role, as well as the following rights:
+This role grants the rights of the Re estrictedUser role, as we ll as the following rights:

 HEROS.SetShares mntcfg 3 31

 HEROS.ControlFunctions ctrlfct 3 37

-HEROS.LegacyUser With the LegacyUser role, the behavior regarding the operating system of the control is identical to that of older software versions without user administration.
-User administration remains active.
+HEROS.LegacyUser With the LegacyUser role, the behand is identical to that of older software administration remains active.

-This role grants the rights of the NormalUser role, as well as the following rights:
+This role grants the rights of the No ormalUser role, as well a s the following rights:

 HEROS.BackupUsers userbck 3 34

 HEROS.PrinterAdmin Ipadmin 1 6

 HEROS.ReadLogs logread 3 42

 HEROS.SWUpdate swupdate 338

 HEROS.SetNetwork netadmin 333

 HEROS.SetTimezone ■ tz 3 30

 HEROS.VMSharedFolders vboxsf 1000

-HEROS.LegacyUserNoC- trlfct This role determines the rights for remote log-in when user administration is disabled (e.g., via SSH).
-The control assigns this role automatically.
+HEROS.LegacyUserNoC- trlfct This role determines the rights for (e.g., via SSH).
+The control assigns administration is disabled

-This role grants the rights of the LegacyUser role, with the exception of the following right:
+This role grants the rights of the Le right: gacyUser role, with the e exception of the following

 HEROS.ControlFunctions ctrlfct 3 37

-HEROS.Admin The configuration of the network and the configuration of the user administration are some of the rights granted by this role.
+HEROS.Admin The configuration of the network a some of the rights granted by this he user administration are

-This role grants the rights of the Le gacyUser role, as well a s the following rights:
+This role grants the rights of the Le egacyUser role, as well a s the following rights:

 HEROS.UserAdmin useradmin 3 36